tiendu/tiendu.github.io/src/content/blog/2026-06-27-first-30-mins-production-incident.md

 # Which Kubernetes workloads are unhealthy?
 kubectl get pods -A

-# Do the EC2 instance and its underlying host report healthy?
+# What health status do the EC2 instance and its underlying host report?
 aws ec2 describe-instance-status \
     --include-all-instances \
     --query 'InstanceStatuses[*].[InstanceId,InstanceState.Name,SystemStatus.Status,InstanceStatus.Status]' \